MinPika87/Resdex_NEW/README.md

 ---
 ## License
-For open source projects, say how it is licensed.
+For open source projects, say how it is licensed

 **Built using Google ADK patterns for enterprise-grade AI agent development.**
 ## Project status